Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### What is an Enneagram?

-There is much to cover, but we will go over the broad strokes.
+There is much to cover, but we will cover the broad strokes.

 The Enneagram is a personality system.
 A personality is a grouping of characteristics that explain how people are similar and different.
 The Enneagram looks at thoughts, feelings, and actions and identifies "types" or archetypes.
-There are 9 core types, which is where you might have heard someone mention that they are an 8 or a 4.
+There are 9 core types, and you might have heard someone mention that they are an 8 or a 4.

 ### How your Enneagram Type is Formed

-It is said that your type/ personality is formed in childhood as a response to some kind of unmet need (e.g., a childhood wound).
+It is said that your type/ personality is formed in childhood as a response to some unmet need (e.g., a childhood wound).
 Your type can be thought of as a coping mechanism or a survival strategy that you developed and still use today.
 Parts of your personality help you survive, and parts hold you back.

 For example:

 - A child who was constantly criticized may grow up to be an adult who second-guesses their every decision, never believing their efforts are good enough.
 - A child who grew up in a chaotic environment might cope by distracting themselves, always looking on the bright side, and avoiding uncomfortable or painful situations.
-- A child who was only shown love and affection when they achieved something might grow up to be a workaholic who believes they must win at everything, otherwise they are worthless.
+- A child who was only shown love and affection when they achieved something might grow up to be a workaholic who believes they must win at everything; otherwise, they are worthless.

 A childhood wound can develop in many ways.
 The important part is the negative emotion that stays with you.
 The three negative emotions are **fear**, **shame** and **anger**.